jewelsofthought/neshama/site/personal/poems/from_atzilut.md

 <h3>From <i>Atzilut</i> to <i>Assiyah</i></h3>

-At the “emergence” of the point _Atzilut_, the fractal nature of the world was already encoded, the “DNA” of the universe.
+At the "emergence" of the point _Atzilut_, the fractal nature of the world was already encoded, the "DNA" of the universe.
 The idea had already been formed someone, or something, some energy, has somehow stopped to design it.